TheTechDungeon/LED-DISPLAY/README.txt

 The code for this project is kept as simple as possible.
 Many people I talked to want to hack around with art, but are new to the C language.
 So I have kept things as simple as possible.

+For creating images I recommend the website https://www.piskelapp.com/ .
+Resize the canvas to 16x16 and you can drag the file in this archive named led-display-pallete.gpl onto the sprite editor to load a palette that matches the order and color in the code.

+You can export your sprite in Piskel to a C file and then you can replace the RGB values with the proper single byte index for that color as noted in our C source.
+Be sure to set the color format in preferences to hex so it outputs the sprite as a hex array.

+After converting the array to a 256 byte array you can place it into the sprites.h file and reference it in the spriteslist array.
+You can then compile it and download your binary to the display.

+PLEASE DO NOT MODIFY THE CURRENT LIMIT SET IN THE CODE.
+YOU COULD DAMAGE YOUR DISPLAY OR PC/USB PORT!!!!!
+You run your own code at your own risk.

+To build the code you will need.

+1) Arduino IDE or Visual Studio Code
+2) ESP8266 Support added to the above
+3) The FastLED library added also

+I will try to clarify these steps if people need the help.